San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Antigua

-Your launchpad for the first two nights of the trip will either be Villa Colonial or Casa del Parque.
-Both located away from the hustle and bustle, yet within walking distance of central Antigua, they offer the perfect place to relax and settle into the pace of life in Guatemala.
-You'll stay in cozy twin-share rooms at either property, and both have a restaurant, a pool, WiFi, and beautiful gardens.
+Your base for the first two nights will be either Villa Colonial or Casa del Parque, both within walking distance of central Antigua.
+You’ll stay in cozy twin-share rooms with ceiling fans and en suite bathrooms.
+Each property has a restaurant, pool, WiFi and gardens.

 On the trek

-You'll spend two memorable nights camping on Acatenango and Tolimán volcanoes.
-All camping gear is provided, including a tent, sleeping mat, and sleeping bag.
+You’ll spend one memorable night camping on Acatenango volcano.
+All camping gear is provided, including a tent, sleeping mat and sleeping bag.
 Nights can be very cold at altitude, so pack plenty of warm layers.
-There'll be campfires to keep you cozy during dinner, with stargazing and eruptions from Fuego on Acatenango, and sunset views over Lake Atitlán from the summit of Tolimán.
-At Acatenango, basic toilet facilities are available at your host's established campsite.
-On Tolimán, it's wild camping - your guides and porters will bring a group toilet kit and guide you through leave-no-trace practices.
+There’ll be campfires to keep you cosy during dinner, with stargazing and eruptions from Fuego on Acatenango.
+At Acatenango, basic toilet facilities are available at your host’s established campsite.

 Lake Atitlan